H1drogen/FitnessTracker/README.md

 User Story 3: Social Integration: As a user, I want to connect with friends, share achievements, and engage in friendly fitness challenges for motivation.

 User story 4: Data Visualization: As a user, I want the app to present visualizations of my fitness data over time, helping me analyze trends and make informed decisions.

-Test commit3